-Some of the smallest breeds of canines — Chihuahuas in particular — are known for their tendency to shake, but it can be a bit startling when your old dog starts shaking.
-Especially if he’s a larger breed or has no history of tremors, you might find yourself looking up this question: “Why is my old dog shaking?”
+Some of the smallest breeds of canines — Chihuahuas in particular — are known for their tendency to tremble, but it can be a bit startling when your old dog starts shaking suddenly.
+Especially if they’re a larger breed or have no history of tremors, you might find yourself taking to Google: “Why is my old dog shaking?”

-Just like with any health condition, there’s more than one cause for a symptom.
-Your old dog’s shaking may or may not have anything to do with his age, though it’s not uncommon for older dogs to develop issues that result in tremors.
+Just like with any health condition, there’s more than one cause for this symptom.
+Your old dog’s shaking may or may not have anything to do with their age, though it’s not uncommon for older dogs to develop issues that result in tremors.
 Whatever the cause, you can help your senior pup stay happy and healthy with your keen eye and lots of TLC.
 If you’re concerned, don’t ever hesitate to contact a trusted vet, either.
-They’re here to help!
+That’s why they’re there!

-You may be seeing your pup’s neck muscles start to atrophy if his head seems to bob or tremble (it may be time to take off that heavy collar).
-A quick checkup from your vet will make sure that your dog isn’t in pain, but they can recommend therapies and medications either way.
+You may see your pup’s neck muscles start to atrophy if their head seems to bob or tremble (it may also be time to switch to a lighter collar).
+A quick checkup from your vet will make sure that your dog isn’t in pain, and they can recommend therapies or medications either way.
 Every pup has their own journey!

-Another common condition for older pups to have (and some humans can relate, too) is arthritis.
-Over time, the cartilage that separates bones from one another can erode, weaken, or swell up — all of which result in discomfort in the joints.
+As a dog gets older, they may develop canine arthritis — some people can relate!
+Over time, the cartilage that separates bones from one another can erode, weaken, or swell up — all of which can lead to discomfort in the joints.

-According to ASPCA Pet Health Insurance, dogs may be more at risk of developing arthritis if they have or are:
+According to ASPCA Pet Health Insurance, dogs may be more at risk for developing arthritis if they:

-- Overweight or obese, as this puts more pressure on the joints
+- Are overweight or obese, as this puts more pressure on the joints.

-According to the Brook-Falls Veterinary Hospital, shaker syndrome — also called generalized tremor syndrome or steroid-responsive tremors — is a painless, treatable autoimmune condition that causes rhythmic tremors throughout a dog’s body.
-They may shake from nose to tail, but they may tremble only at one part of their body as well.
-Shaker syndrome may look scary, but it’s not painful or fatal.
+According to VCA Animal Hospitals, shaker syndrome — also called generalized tremor syndrome or steroid-responsive tremors — is a painless, treatable autoimmune condition that causes rhythmic tremors throughout a dog’s body.
+They may shake from nose to tail, but they might also tremble only in one part of their body as well. shaker syndrome looks scary, but it’s not painful or fatal.

-Similar to tremors for the cold, stress shakes will affect your senior dog’s whole body rather than just his head or legs.
+Similar to tremors from the cold, stress shakes will affect your senior dog’s whole body rather than just their head or legs.
 You can expect these tremors to go away once your pup is relaxed again, though something like a ThunderShirt or exposure therapy can help ease your dog’s fears.